johnnyduo/AToIoTA/README.md

 ## Team

-AToIoTA was created by [Team Name] for the IOTA EVM Hackathon 2023.
+AToIoTA was created by for the IOTA Moveathon  2025.

-## Hackathon
+## Moveathon 2025

-This project was developed for the IOTA EVM Hackathon 2023 under the DeFAI (DeFi + AI Integration) track.
+This project was developed for the IOTA Moveathon 2025 under the DeFAI (DeFi + AI Integration) track.

 ## Usage